roetske/Relay-control-motorrunning-motorbike/Alternativeusingvibrationsensor/README.md

 # Remarks
 Used relay board with esp8266.
-To my surprise discovered analogue input measuring range esp8266 0-1V.
-Only on nodemcu esp8266 there is a resistordivider onboard that allows you to measure voltages 0-3.3V.
+To my surprise discovered analogue input measuring range esp8266 0-1V for a bare chip.
+Only on certain boards like nodemcu esp8266 there is a resistordivider onboard that allows you to measure voltages 0-3.3V.